hylo-lang/hylo/Docs/TypeChecker.md

 ## Implementation Overview

-Conceptually, type checking is a composition of multiple phases:
+Conceptually, type checking is a composition of five phases:
 - **Extension binding**
   Binds extensions to the declaration they extend.
 - **Conformance enumeration**
-  Initializes the view conformance set of all nominal types.
-This includes listing inherited and synthetized conformances.
+  Gather the explicit, inherited and synthesized conformances for all nominal types.
 - **Existential realization**
   Realizes existential types from generic type signatures.
 - **Name resolution**